Xiaoxue-Zheng/Alibaba-Java-Coding-Guidelines/README.md

 8\. **[Mandatory]** To judge the equivalence of floating-point numbers, `==` cannot be used for primitive types, while `equals` cannot be used for wrapper classes.

- > <font color="#977C00">Note: </font> Floating-point numbers are composed by mantissa and exponent, which is similar to the coefficient and exponent of scientific notation.
+ > <font color="#977C00">Note: </font> Floating-point numbers are composed of mantissa and exponent, which is similar to the coefficient and exponent of scientific notation.
 Most decimal fractions cannot be represented precisely by binary.

  > <font color="#FF4500">Counter example: </font>